 Cacao Powder is a clean version of cocoa powder, unprocessed and raw, and rich in all the nutrients naturally found in chocolate, including antioxidants and magnesium.

 Avocado, a popular vegetable that has nutrients that benefit every single body process.

 Maca Root, as noted above, excellent at balancing hormones.

-It is very easy to make these bites.
-You can make brownie bites in a mini cupcake pan.
+It is very easy.
+Start with the brownie bottoms.
 You don’t need fancy equipment.
 Just remember to soak your dates overnight.
 Then blend them with dates, cacao, vanilla and salt.

 Then, blend up avocado mousse, add milk to make it pourable, and pour onto mini brownie bites.

-You might also like these other chocolate treats.
+You might also like these other easy treats.